-To describe a log-coordinate representation for matrix entries of $\mathcal A_n$, we use Fock-Goncharov higher Teichmuller variables on a $SL_n$-quiver and a plabic graph $P_n$ which is dual to the $n$-triangular quiver.
-A detailed description is provided in\cite{1}.
+To describe a log-coordinate representation for the matrix entries of $\mathcal{A}_n$, we utilize Fock--Goncharov higher Teichmüller variables on an $SL_n$-quiver and a plabic graph $P_n$ dual to the $n$-triangular quiver.
+A detailed description is provided in \cite{1}.

-Consider a $n$-triangular quiver; see the Figure \ref{Fig8} above.
-Vertices in $k$th row from the top are labeled by $(i,k-i-1,n-k+1)$ for $i \in \left\{0,\cdots,k-1\right\}$ from a right-most vertex to a left-most vertex and are equipped with variables $Z_{i,k-i-1,n-k+1}$ in the quiver.
-Vertices on the boundary of the triangle are frozen and there are dashed arrows between frozen variables that weigh 1/2.
+Consider an $n$-triangular quiver; see Figure~\ref{Fig8}.
+Vertices in the $k$th row from the top are labeled by $(i,k-i-1,n-k+1)$ for $i \in \{0,\ldots,k-1\}$, ordered from right to left.
+The vertex labeled by $(i,k-i-1,n-k+1)$ is assigned the variable $Z_{i,k-i-1,n-k+1}$.
+Vertices on the boundary of the triangle are frozen, and dashed arrows between frozen vertices have weight $1/2$.

-Then, we forget three corner vertices that are equipped with variables $Z_{n,0,0},Z_{0,n,0},$ and $Z_{0,0,n}.$ Such a refined triangular quiver is called a \textit{Fock-Goncharov $SL_n$-quiver}.
-The quiver has a natural Poisson structure defined in (\ref{2.6}).
+By removing the three corner vertices corresponding to the variables $Z_{n,0,0}$, $Z_{0,n,0}$, and $Z_{0,0,n}$, we obtain a \textit{Fock--Goncharov $SL_n$-quiver}, or simply an $SL_n$-quiver.
+This quiver is naturally endowed with the Poisson structure defined in \eqref{2.6}.

-On the planar graph $P_n$ that is dual to the $n$-triangular quiver, we label the vertices on the right, left, and bottom sides from $1$ to $n$, $1'$ to $n'$, and $1''$ to $n''$ as shown in the orange graph in Figure \ref{Fig9} above.
+On the planar graph $P_n$ that is dual to the $n$-triangular quiver, we label the vertices on the right, left, and bottom sides from $1$ to $n$, $1'$ to $n'$, and $1''$ to $n''$ as shown in the orange graph in Figure~\ref{Fig9}.